ChrisSchulze/portfolio/portfolio/works/dhb.md

 ### Approach

-<p class="einleser">If we wanted to make a difference we had to be quick.
-We agreed to work in three one-week sprints and see what we could come up with in that time period.</p>
+<p class="einleser">If we wanted to make a difference <span class="bold">we had to be quick.</span> We agreed to work in three one-week sprints and see what we could come up with in that time period.</p>

 ### Solution